 To ensure that both parties are treated fairly during divorce proceedings, it is essential to consider these factors when deciding on maintenance payments.
 For example, if one spouse sacrificed their own career advancement to support the family while the other pursued professional success, this should be acknowledged in any spousal support calculations.
 Additionally, courts will examine whether there are opportunities for the lower-earning spouse to increase their income through further education or training programs.
 In some cases, temporary maintenance payments may be awarded with an expectation that the recipient will eventually become self-sufficient after completing such programs (Nolo).

 In conclusion, spousal support payments, also known as maintenance payments or alimony payments, are awarded in divorce cases to provide financial support to a spouse who may not be able to support themselves after the divorce.
 The final divorce judgment or divorce decree will typically outline the terms of the spousal support agreement.
 It is important to note that spousal support is different from child support, which is financial support paid by a parent to support their children.
-If you are going through a divorce and need to request alimony or have questions about the divorce process, contact The Law Offices of Robert B. Buchanan.
+If you are going through a divorce and need to request alimony or have questions about the divorce process, contact Buchanan Law Group.
 Our experienced family law attorneys can help you navigate the complex legal system and ensure that your rights are protected.

 Earning capacity considerations are an important factor in determining maintenance payments, and understanding the guidelines for calculating payment percentages is essential to making sure that all parties involved receive a fair outcome.
 With this knowledge in hand, it’s time to explore how these calculations can be adjusted depending on unique circumstances.